Infineon/getstarted-optiga-trust-m/psoc62_cy8ckit_mikrobus/matter/README.md

 1. **Device Discovery**: The PSoC6 advertises itself through Bluetooth Low Energy, and the Comissionier finds them.
 The Passcode is obtained through scanning the QR-Code.
 2. **Security Setup wirth PASE**: Based on the obtained passcode, encryption keys are established between Commissioner and Commissionee using Passcode-Authenticated Session Establishment (PASE).
 3. **Device Attestation verification**: The Comissioner establishes the authenticity of the Comissionee as a certified device.
-Here, the OPTIGA&trade; Trust M MTR helps the PSoC 62, as it holds the relevant keys and certificates. (see Figure below)
+Here, the OPTIGA™ Trust M MTR helps the PSoC 62, as it holds the relevant keys and certificates. (see Figure below)
 4. **Information Configuration**: The Commissioner provides the device information like UTC time and Operational Certificate.
-Again, the OPTIGA&trade; Trust M MTR can help with establishing the new NOC Keyset. (see Figure below)
+Again, the OPTIGA™ Trust M MTR can help with establishing the new NOC Keyset. (see Figure below)
 5. **Join Network**: The device is triggered to connect to the operational network (i.e. the local Wi-Fi network).
 The Commissioner discovers and uses the Devices IPv6 Adress for further communication.
 6. **Security Setup with CASE**: A new set of encryption keys is derived using CASE (Certificate Authenticated Session Establishment) between the Device and Commissioner.
 7. **Commissioning Complete**: The commissioning is complete and a success-message exchange is triggered using the new CASE-derived keys.